9marioandres6/obsidian/Periods.md

 1. Models (symbolic) + Target (empirical)
+	The pattern is shared

 2. Coordination, Replicability, Concertation

-3. Maturation process in 3 periods of a structure
+3. Maturation process in 3 periods of the pattern
 	a) **Elaboration**.
 Design + Construction.
 	Robustness: coordination.